saucelabs/node-saucelabs/README.md

 $ sl sc --help
 ```

-You can see all available Sauce Connect parameters on the [Sauce Labs Wiki Page](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy+Command-Line+Quick+Reference+Guide).
+You can see all available Sauce Connect parameters on the [Sauce Labs Docs](https://docs.saucelabs.com/dev/cli/sauce-connect-proxy/).

 ### As NPM Package